Azure/azure-powershell/src/StorageMover/docs/Az.StorageMover.md

 Properties not specified in the request body will be unchanged.

 ### [Update-AzStorageMoverAgent](Update-AzStorageMoverAgent.md)
-Creates or updates an agent resource.
+Creates or updates an Agent resource.

 ### [Update-AzStorageMoverAzStorageContainerEndpoint](Update-AzStorageMoverAzStorageContainerEndpoint.md)
 Updates properties for an AzStorageContainer endpoint resource.
 Properties not specified in the request body will be unchanged.

 ### [Update-AzStorageMoverJobDefinition](Update-AzStorageMoverJobDefinition.md)
-Updates properties for a job definition resource.
+Updates properties for a Job Definition resource.
 Properties not specified in the request body will be unchanged.

 ### [Update-AzStorageMoverNfsEndpoint](Update-AzStorageMoverNfsEndpoint.md)